 The screenshot below was taken with an ND16 filter attached.
 With ISO and aperture remaining the same, and the shutter speed can be set to 1/12.5 seconds.

 If you used a weaker ND filter in this situation, you couldn’t achieve the same level of motion blur.
-However, if you chose a stronger ND filer, too much light would be kept out, your image would be underexposed, and your ISO value would need to increase accordingly.
+However, if you chose a stronger ND filter, too much light would be kept out, your image would be underexposed, and your ISO value would need to increase accordingly.

 So what ND filter you should choose depends on the amount of light around your and the effect you want to achieve.

-Please note that we recommend only using official DJI ND filters, as they are specially designed work well with the gimbal camera’s center of gravity.
+Please note that we recommend only using official DJI ND filters, as they are specially designed to work well with the gimbal camera’s center of gravity.